ClusterLabs/PAF/Quick_Start-CentOS-7.md

 on the server hosting the master PostgreSQL intance.

-Considering the firewall, we have to allow the network traffic related to the cluster and PostgreSQL to go through the firewalls:
+Considering the firewall, we have to allow the network traffic related to the cluster and PostgreSQL to go through:

 ```
 firewall-cmd --permanent --add-service=high-availability